siddhanthakur43/Tinder/notes.md

 write a dummy auth middle ware for admin routes. write a dummy auth midddle ware for all user routes. except /user/login Error handling using app.use('/', (err, req, res, next) => {}) use always at the end

+create a free clusted on mongodb official website(monodb atlas) install mongoose connect application to the database <connectionURl>/tinder call connectDb function and connect to db before starting the application on 8080

+create userSchema & user Model create post /signup api to add data to database push some documents using api calls from postman error handling using try catch